About the Metrics

 Composite momentum

-Single view that blends momentum, rank velocity, context, and stability.
+Single view blending momentum, rank velocity, context, and stability.

 • > +0.20 often bullish; < −0.20 often bearish; in-between = mixed/indecisive.